-Let’s look more closely at each of these elements of leading another in discipleship.
+Let’s look more closely at each of these elements of walking with another in discipleship.

 Intentional Training for Mission

-· When the person you are investing in is in the “Build” phase, you will likely want to meet occasionally to talk about what they’re getting out of Bible study and their walk with Christ, particularly in the habits of Acts 2:42: prayer, fellowship, the sacraments and the teaching of the Apostles.
-The “Build” articles in this book can be helpful for this.
+- When the person you are investing in is in the “Build” phase, you will likely want to meet occasionally to talk about their walk with Christ, particularly in the basic Christian practices of Acts 2:42: prayer, fellowship, the sacraments and the teaching of the Apostles (see articles 3.0 – 3.5).
 But we don’t just want to talk about these ideas.
 We also want to create opportunities for the person to have experiences together in prayer, sacraments, Christian fellowship and faith formation.

-· Once someone has accepted the High Call to Mission, it is best to meet every week, with a group of other missionary disciples, if possible, for intentional formation and training for mission.
-This is where you will discuss the “Send” articles, practice your mission skills and spend intentional time going on mission together.
+- Once someone has accepted the High Call to Mission, it is best to meet regularly (with a group of other missionary disciples, if possible) for intentional formation and training for mission.
+This is where you will discuss the “Send” articles (see articles 5.0 – 6.4), practice your mission skills and spend intentional time going on mission together.

 Going on Mission Together